Home / Career Guides / Underwriter

 Work environment

-While underwriters often work independently, they also collaborate with insurance agents, brokers, and other professionals in the industry.
+While underwriters often work independently, they also collaborate with other pros in the industry.
 Their work is often deadline-driven, especially during policy renewal periods, which can be a source of pressure in this role.

 Typical work hours